>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 Of greater concern was the bombshell Dad dropped when he announced that my brothers and I would be attending confirmation classes at the Catholic Church on Beeching’s Way, on Saturday mornings.

+What a choker.
+Until then a Catholic identity was something I’d left behind at my Catholic school in Bolton.
 At a time when Twydall lacked a Catholic school, these classes provided a fast track to a first Holy Communion.
 Dad was hardly religious, but being Catholic born and raised himself, an obligation to get us confirmed must have weighed on his mind.
 Whatever, to protest was futile.
-Fearful of angering the Almighty and suffering a crack round the lughole, we were in church the following Saturday.
+Fearful of angering the Almighty and suffering a crack round the lughole we were in church the following Saturday.
+Which led to us getting roped into Mass on Sunday.

 I gave little thought to which secondary school I might attend until Mam handed me a brown envelope.
 Inside was a booklet containing details of various secondary schools in the area, with an application form that invited first, second and third choices of school.
 With no leanings towards any of them, I was open minded.
 Anywhere but Woodlands was fine by me; Woodlands didn’t play football and I had bad memories of a skirmish with the natives in that area.
 In the end my choice was influenced by my friends.
 The popular choices of Upbury Manor, followed by Rainham, became my choices.
 Mam left the third choice blank.